Loading...

 Pair with Protein

-Add a source of lean protein to your meal, such as grilled chicken, tofu, or paneer.
-This can help slow down the absorption of carbohydrates.
+Include a source of protein such as boiled eggs, grilled chicken, or paneer along with your meal.
+Protein can help slow down the digestion and absorption of carbohydrates.

 Incorporate Healthy Fats